nisaral/DBMS_playground/README.md

 ## Working with Tables

-Let's create the tables for the Classic Models database according to the given Entity Relationship Diagram.
-We will also insert some data along the way.

 * Tables in a database can be listed using the `SHOW TABLES` statement
 * Tables are created using the `CREATE TABLE` statement
 * Tables are deleted using the `DROP TABLE` statement